Share this story!

 But then came the stillness.

 Walking Proof was released on March 27, days after the World Health Organization declared COVID-19 a global pandemic.
-While the record still sold and earned vital praise from critics — it was the first of Hiatt’s albums to chart on Billboard, making both the Tastemakers and Top Album Sales lists, and the notoriously picky Pitchfork gave it a 7.6 — there was no party and
+While the record still sold and earned vital praise from critics — it was the first of Hiatt’s albums to chart on Billboard, making both the Tastemakers and Top Album Sales lists, and the notoriously picky Pitchfork gave it a 7.6 — there was no party and no tour.

-Hiatt’s favorite aspect of releasing new music, performing the songs live, was canceled and the at-home performances she attempted to film to connect with fans in place of touring only seemed to make her
+Hiatt’s favorite aspect of releasing new music, performing the songs live, was canceled and the at-home performances she attempted to film to connect with fans in place of touring only seemed to make her feel worse.

 “I was so bummed about Walking Proof and not getting to play it,” she says while sipping an iced chai outside Inglewood’s Sip Cafe.
 “I was really invested in those songs.
 I had these visions for them live.
 I’m making all these videos and getting really frustrated with my video skills and getting in my head about how I looked and how I sounded — things that you don’t do when you’re playing with four people.
 That took a while.
 That did a little number on me.”